saschagrunert/kubernix/README.md

 ```

 Please note that the directory where all the data is stored (per default
-`$PWD/kubernix`) is not cleaned up after KuberNix exited.
-This means that you're
+`$PWD/kubernix`) is not being removed after the exit of KuberNix.
+This means
-still able to access the log and configuration files for further processing.
+that you're still able to access the log and configuration files for further
+processing.

 ### Configuration